oxinabox/DataDeps.jl/README.md

 Even if you don't have write permissions, you can have a sysadmin move it, and so long as you still have read permission DataDeps.jl will find it and use it for you.

-## The LOAD_PATH
+## The Load Path
-The LOAD PATH is the list of paths that DataDeps.jl looks in when trying to resolve a data dependency.
+The Load Path is the list of paths that DataDeps.jl looks in when trying to resolve a data dependency.
 If it doesn't find the data in any of them it will download the data.

+It has 3 sources:
+ - the package load path:
+     - determined from the package where the `datadep"NAME"` was used
+ - The user defined load path
+     - determined from the contents of the environment variable `DATADEPS_LOAD_PATH`
+     - this can be a colon separated list (Like most unix path variables)
+ - the standard load path
-The default loadpath is not quiet statically determined -- it somewhat depends on your system configuration.
+     - depends on your system and configuration
-The below examples show the paths on two of my systems.
+     - normally starts with user specific locations like your home directory, and expands out to shared locations
+     - See below lists of examples
+     - This can be disabled by setting the `DATADEPS_NO_STANDARD_LOAD_PATH` environment variable.

 In general it should by default include just about anywhere you might want to put the data.
 If it doesn't, please file an issue.
 (Unless your location is super-specific, e.g. `/MyUniName/student/commons/datadeps`).
-You can override the default loadpath by setting the environment variable `DATADEPS_LOAD_PATH`.
+As mentioned you can add things to the load path by setting the environment variable `DATADEPS_LOAD_PATH`.
 You can also make symlinks from the locations on the loadpath to other locations where the data really is, if you'ld rather do that.

-### Linux/Mac Default LOAD_PATH
+When **loading data** the load path is searched in order for a readable folder of the right now.
+When **saving data** is it is searched in order, skipping the package load path, for a writable directory.
+Simple way to avoid part of the standard loadpath being used for saving is to delete it, or make it unwritable.
+You can (and should when desired) move things around between any folder in the load path without redownloading.

+### Unix Standard Load Path
 For the user **oxinabox**

 ```bash